Grounding internalism in the population genetics of the introduction process

-More generally, in the evo-devo literature, the focus is on developmental source laws, and the issue of consequence laws is often not identifiable (e.g., here), so that the assumption that tendencies of variation must somehow cause evolutionary tendencies is wholly implicit.
+More generally, in the evo-devo literature, the focus is on developmental source laws, and the issue of consequence laws is often not identifiable (e.g., Salazar-Ciudad, 2021), so that the assumption that tendencies of variation must somehow cause evolutionary tendencies is wholly implicit.

-By contrast, for evolutionary geneticists, the issue raised by evo-devo is precisely this alleged causal link between developmental biases and evolutionary ones, a link that is considered problematic and unlikely.
-For instance, in “Mutation predicts 40 million years of fly wing evolution”, Houle, et al. (2017) have done a superlative job showing a detailed quantitative correlation between (1) measured tendencies of varigenesis, i.e., new phenotypic variation M, and (2) measured patterns of evolutionary divergence R. But the authors themselves reject the theory that the pattern in divergence is caused by propensities of varigenesis.
-Quantitative genetics provides consequences laws relevant to this, but they are of limited scope and utility (see note 5), and the authors reject them for specific reasons.
+By contrast, for more traditionally minded evolutionary geneticists, the issue raised by evo-devo is precisely this alleged causal link between developmental biases and evolutionary ones, a link that is considered problematic and unlikely.
+For instance, in “Mutation predicts 40 million years of fly wing evolution,” Houle, et al. (2017) have done perhaps the finest and most rigorous work to date showing a detailed quantitative correlation between (1) measured tendencies of varigenesis, i.e., new phenotypic variation M, and (2) measured patterns of evolutionary divergence R. But the authors themselves reject the theory that the pattern in divergence is caused by propensities of varigenesis.

 When we are considering discrete traits, the Haldane-Fisher argument provides the consequence laws for biases in variation under the SGFT.
 Mutation is a weak force because mutation rates are small.
 Therefore, tendencies of mutation cannot be difference-makers in evolution, except in the case of neutral characters or unusually high mutation rates (Haldane, 1927).